42-Ikole/philosophers/README.md

 ```

 ### ❗ note
-- the must eat amount is optional!
+- The must eat amount is optional!
+- All the time variables are in milliseconds.
 - This was made on mac, due to the usage of **usleep** the values have to be modified for it to work on linux!